bark-simulator/bark-ml/Readme.md

 env = gym.make("highway-v0")
 ```

-In the highway scenario, the ego agent's goal is a `StateLimitGoal` on the left lane that is reached once its states are in a pre-defined range (velocity range of `[12.5m/s, 17.5m/s]`, polygonal area on the left lane, and theta range of `[-0.1rad, 0.1rad]`).
+The highway scenario is a curved road with four lanes.
-A positive reward (`+1`) is given for reaching the goal and a negative reward for having a collision or leaving the drivable area (`-1`).
+A potential-based reward signal for the desired velocity is used and the episode is terminal once the maximum number of steps (`60`) has been reached or a collision (`reward -= 1`) has occured or the drivable area (`reward -= 1`) has been left.
+The other vehicles in the scenario are controlled by the intelligent driver model (IDM).

 The highway scenario can use discrete or continuous actions:
 *   `highway-v0`: Continuous highway environment